nekonenene/gh-release-pr-generator/README.md

 ## Usage

-You need to get GitHub API Token, please see [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+First, you need to get GitHub API Token to control your repository, please see [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

 ### Example